lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level3/free-energy-calculation.rst

 ..  container:: justify

-    First, let us make sure that the equilibration duration of 1 ns is long enough by looking at the 'density_evolution.dat' file:
+    First, let us make sure that the equilibration duration of 1 ns is long enough by looking at the *density_evolution.dat* file:

 .. figure:: ../figures/level3/free-energy-calculation/density_evolution-light.png
    :alt: Number of particle in the central region as a function of time